 My name is Aimee Ault.
-I’m a developer (sometimes of the senior flavor, sometimes of the lead, sometimes of the web variety), a language fanatic, and a full-time pair programming partner to a 1-year-old who specializes in a functional programming language that no one else understands the syntax to.
+I’m a software engineer, a language fanatic, and a full-time pair programming partner to a 2-year-old who specializes in a functional programming language that no one else understands the syntax to.

 As of late, I primarily spend my days tinkering with Ruby, though I occasionally like to foray into other technologies for fun (Elixir, React, Java).
 I enjoy working on products that bring joy to other people’s lives (don’t we all?) and change lives in turn.

 Things that make me happy as a developer:

 - Conscientious refactoring without over-engineering or solving a problem that doesn’t exist.

 - Debugging extremely obscure bugs that only affect fringe users (and resolving said bugs).

 - Coming across a really nasty, complex class and fixing the vast majority of its code smells.